On written request, a condominium corporation must provide a statement outlining:

 Review this statement in conjunction with the reserve fund report and plan to see how these deficiencies will need to be addressed in the future and the potential costs of dealing with them.
-How will these costs be covered?
-Is there enough money in the reserve fund or will there need to be a special assessment or increasing condominium contributions?
+How will the condominium corporation cover the costs?
+Is there enough money in the reserve fund?
+Will there need to be a special assessment or increasing condominium contributions?

-Talk to your lawyer or real estate agent about the structural deficiencies listed and the potential risks of buying the property.
+Talk to your lawyer or real estate agent about listed structural deficiencies and potential risks of buying the property.
 Consider hiring a home inspector or engineer to help you assess the benefits and risks of the property before you buy.